-Do you want to have a small event planning business that is basically creating a job for yourself and maybe a few people that you might hire on a project basis?
+Do you want to have a small event planning business that is creating a job for yourself and maybe a few freelancers?

 Do you want to work from home?
 Do you want to be doing smaller, local events where you can really have a hands-on relationship?

 Or, do you want a mid-size business?
 Maybe you want an event space, maybe you want to have full-time staff, maybe you want to come into work every day and be surrounded by a team of ten or twelve people.

 And then, maybe you want to become a global name in event planning.
 Maybe you want to have international offices, maybe you want to be jet-setting to London to oversee your latest major event that’s happening there.